 The crown of her head was almost always adorned in a headband of sorts, her legs in white tights, her hands covered in gloves.
 The semblance was money and a lot of it.

 She was Blair Waldorf, the Gossip Girl star and anti-hero for millions of teenage girls; bitchy but likeable, high-maintenance but loyal, stubborn but passionate.

 GQ noted, wondrously, that Meester was “free from pretension” in 2009.
 That same year, Cosmo wrote she is “surprisingly unsnotty” and – I quote – “SO not a bitch…!”
-When Byrdie profiled her last year, journalist Amanda Montell made note of the “juxtaposition between Meester’s natural self and the glitzy characters she’s played on screen”.
+When Byrdie profiled her in 2017, journalist Amanda Montell made note of the “juxtaposition between Meester’s natural self and the glitzy characters she’s played on-screen”.